i998979/PA-Inference/README.md

 - Modify the reference text which matches the ref.wav
 - Enter the text to infer
 - Press the language to infer
+- Model will be loaded and audio will be inferred
+  - If same language is being inferred consecutively, model will only be loaded once to improve performance

 Audio will be played and shown in Inference Results.
 By clicking `➦`, audio can be shared.
 By clicking `✖`, audio will be deleted.